Provisorische Zentralgewalt: Prime Ministers of the Provisional Government

+A list of ministers can be found on :de:Liste der Reichsminister 1848/1849.

 Financial problems

 The war in Schleswig-Holstein caused deputies of National Assembly to vote for the creation of the Reichsflotte or Imperial Fleet on 14 June 1848.
 However, there we no funds to disburse for the project.
 Patriotic enthusiasm led to numerous penny-collections across Germany to help raise funds.

 Actual monies for the Navy did not become available until the Confederate Diet dissolved itself on 12 July 1848 and the Federal Fortress budget (Bundesmatrikularkasse) came into possession of the Provisional Central Power.
 By 15 October 1848, three steam corvettes and one sailing frigate were placed into service.
 In consequence, however, the entire budget inherited from the Confederate Diet was spent.
 Discussions in the National Assembly for raising funds through taxes were tied into the Constitutional debates, and the Provisional Central Power could not convince the state governments to make any more contributions than what they had agreed upon in the Confederate Diet.
 Chaotic finances of such states as Austria, struggling with external war and revolutionary outbreaks, meant little or no payment was to be expected in the near future.

 Effectively, the National Assembly and the Provisional Central Power were bankrupt and unable to undertake such rudimentary projects as paying salaries, purchasing buildings, or even publishing notices.
 The revolution functioned on the financial charity of individual Germans and the good will of the states, which grew thinner as the months passed.
 Nevertheless, as late as 18 May 1849, President of the Assembly Theodore Reh reported the following private contributions to the fleet: 50 Florins collected from donors in the Traunkreis, forwarded by Mr. Kamillo Wagner of Steyr; 42 Pounds 17 Shillings 6 Pence forwarded by Mr. Peters, the Hamburg Consul in Manila, Philippines; and 4 Thalers from a student in Leipzig.